itstep-praha/PokemonProject/README.md

 - Web with Pokemon List, Detail, Comment, Admin and forms to add new Pokemon and Comment
 - Using Python, Django, Bootstrap, Django AllAuth
 - Data, Images included and responsive design
+- Added Ajax and HTMX examples to load data

 ![Pokemon Porject Screenshot](pokemon-project.png)